opencredo/kafka-connect-venafi/README.md

 ```
 This is filled with the minimum values required, any default values are provided by the [config definition class](./src/main/java/com/opencredo/connect/venafi/tpp/log/TppLogSourceConfig.java).
 This can also be looked at for more information on configuration, or look at the [wiki on the config definitions.](https://github.com/opencredo/kafka-connect-venafi-tpp/wiki/Config-Definitions-explained.)
-Make sure to replace the items with the <> brackets with what's needed to connect to your Venafi TPP/VEDSDK instance.
+Make sure to replace the items with the <> brackets with what's needed to connect to your Venafi VEDSDK instance.
 There is a quickstart properties file included with the code [here](./config/source-quickstart.properties) which has some dummy values for your base Url, username & password but can be used as an example.
 4. Create a directory and place the JAR file in it, e.g. `<path-to-confluent>/share/java/kafka-connect-venafi-tpp`.
 5. Then call: `<path-to-confluent>/bin/confluent load venafi -d venafi.properties`